beere-lang/beere/README.md

 # Beere Programming Language
 Beere is a compiled programming language designed with a more modern syntax.
-The Beere compiler is implemented in C and generates assembly code.
+The Beere compiler is generates assembly code.

 ## 🚀 Features
 Modern syntax inspired by classic and modern languages